ShepherdOnline/ShepherdOnline/_posts/2016-11-06-tell-your-story-via-the-shepherd-journal.md

   - ""
 custom_sidebar:
   - none
+top_term:
+  - "48"
 tags: [ ]
 categories:
   - Community
 ---
 <em>The Shepherd Journal</em> is accepting submissions of articles from organizations, businesses, and residents in Shepherd.
-Submissions can be for upcoming events, announcements about ongoing projects, athletic competitions, or even just general news about the community.
+Stories can be about upcoming events, announcements about ongoing projects, athletic competitions, or even just general news about the community.
 I am also open to reviews or commentary about TV, books, or movies.

 Basically, if you have something you want to share, I'll help you share it.